targ8practice/ICRPG_Unbound/INITIATIVE.md

 # Rough Draft

 Initiative determines the order of turns during a scene.
 This is normally done with everyone (including the GM) rolling a D20 with the  highest going first then proceeding clockwise around the table.
-I propose a different way for the turn order to happen during the scene which enables players to have a more fluid and cinematic experience, I've dubbed it "Passing the Torch"
+I propose a different way for the turn order to happen during the scene which enables players to have a more fluid and cinematic experience, I've dubbed it "The Torchbearer Initiative"

-**STEP 1** Who Starts First?
-(Gaining the Torch)
+- **Who Starts First?
+(Gaining the Torch)**
 When determining who side goes first, the players or the GM, all players must make an Initiative Check (1d20+DEX) against the TARGET.
 If an equal  amount or greater than the total number of players pass the check, they decide who goes first.
 Otherwise, the GM will be the one starting.

 > There's nothing stopping the players deciding that the GM is the one to start the combat off

-**STEP 2** Taking your turn (The Torch bearer)
+- **Taking your turn (Using  the Torch)**
 Now that you've been chosen to take your turn, you take it per normal.

-**STEP 3** (Passing the Torch)
+- **Determining whose next (Passing the Torch)**
 Once you've had your turn, you then decide who goes next.
 You can choose either another player or the GM.
 This cycle continues until everyone involved in encounter have taken their turn.

 > If the GM has multiple monsters in the encounter, each monster must have a turn before the round is over.